 • Money skills

-Job coaches from ELITE and Agoriad travel train the young people they are working with as part of Engage to Change.
-They must be excellent communicators and have the ability to understand others’ needs, in particular the needs of vulnerable populations.
-The trainees’ existing travel skills and difficulties will be assessed at the vocational profiling stage.
-This allows us to build a training programme around an established baseline, tailored to each individual.
-This programme could involve road safety, personal safety, money skills, time skills, communication skills, and so on, depending on individual need.
+Job coaches from ELITE and Agoriad offered travel training to the young people they were working with as part of the Engage to Change project.
+They had to be excellent communicators and have the ability to understand others’ needs, in particular the needs of vulnerable populations.
+The trainees’ existing travel skills and difficulties were assessed at the vocational profiling stage.
+This allowed us to build a training programme around an established baseline, tailored to each individual.
+The programme involved road safety, personal safety, money skills, time skills, communication skills, and so on, depending on individual needs.

-Accompanied travel will form the main part of the travel training.
-At first the job coach will join the trainee on the route from beginning to end.
-Repetition will enable the trainee to learn the route and to build their confidence.
-The number of repetitions will be entirely dependent on the individual and their progress before the shadowing stage can begin and the job coach can begin to gradually withdraw.
-The withdrawal process happens in stages, with continuous assessments undertaken at each stage.
-The first stage may be a case of walking at a safe distance behind the trainee, the second may be to meet the trainee at the bus stop, and so on.
-The final stage is when the trainee is able to complete the journey on their own in a safe manner.
+Accompanied travel formed the main part of the travel training.
+At first, the job coach joined the trainee on the route from beginning to end.
+Repetition enabled the trainee to learn the route and to build their confidence.
+The number of repetitions was different dependent on the individual and their progress before the shadowing stage began and the job coach gradually withdrew support.
+The withdrawal process happened in stages, with continuous assessments undertaken at each stage.
+The first stage was walking at a safe distance behind the trainee, the second was meeting the trainee at the bus stop, and so on.
+The final stage was when the trainee was able to complete the journey on their own in a safe manner.